igormcoelho/wd-ultra-mycloud-owncloud/README.md

 5) Enter docker container and edit `/etc/apache2/apache2.conf`, adding `ServerName xxx.ddns.net`.
 For this to work, `start.sh` script must also use `xxx.ddns.net` instead of `$(hostname)`, to generate a correct ssl certificate

+6) Forward port 8000 and 4430 to your NAS server, from your router

 ## Configuring OpenVPN (testing)

 1) Select a volume name for the openvpn data: `OVPN_DATA="ovpn-data"`